brentwilder/NBAgames/README.md

-# NBA games machine learning project
+# NBA machine learning project

 ![SacTown](https://e0.365dm.com/18/12/768x432/deaaron-fox-sacramento-kings_4531686.jpg)

+### The goal of this project is to predict the winner of any NBA game by engineering

+### at least 50 features deployed into a random forest model, accessible through docker

 # Setup for developement: